Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations

 We indeed see the `stair' behaviour of the NGP interpolation, while the CIC interpolation is very smooth.
 However, we can see that CIC seems to give a potential which linearly evolves by parts along the trajectory.
-This is expected since CIC is just a tri-linear interpolation and we use 4 steps per AMR cells.
-This means that the value of a field estimated by the same 8 neighbours of the CIC scheme necessarily evolve linearly along any direction.
+This is expected, because CIC is a tri-linear interpolation and we use four steps per AMR cell.
+This means that the value of a field estimated by the same eight neighbours of the CIC scheme necessarily evolves linearly along any direction.
 Last, we see that the TSC scheme agrees very well with CIC far from the trough, while at the minimum of the potential it seems much smoother and would give better results when estimating its derivatives (which is important because weak lensing is sensitive to the second derivative of the gravitational potential) compared to CIC.
-This is also expected since TSC is higher order.
+This is also expected because TSC is higher order.